 Bird-watchers and nature photographers, as well as history buffs, enjoy the tours, and picnics are encouraged.

-Visitors standing just outside of the modern Visitor Center on top of a hill overlooking the 800-acre site are treated to an idyllic view of a colonial and early-1800s “iron plantation” that used slave and free labor.
-Built in 1771 by the ironmaster Mark Bird, Hopewell Furnace consists of a mansion (the big house), spring and smoke houses, blacksmith shop, office store, charcoal house and even a schoolhouse.
+The 800-acre Hopewell Furnace National Historic Site offers an idyllic view of a Colonial and early-1800s “iron plantation” that used slave and free labor.
+Built in 1771 by the ironmaster Mark Bird, Hopewell Furnace consists of a mansion (the big house), spring and smoke houses, a blacksmith shop, an office store, a charcoal house and even a schoolhouse.

-An introductory film in the Visitor Center, before taking off on a self-guided tour, focuses on many topics, including how Bird (a colonel and quartermaster in the Continental Army) supported Washington’s forces with cannon, shot, shell and even flour.
 The furnace, which operated until 1883, produced 115 big guns for the Continental Navy.
-Other items once produced at the site included plowshares, pots, stoves and scale weights.
+Other items once produced at the site include plowshares, pots, stoves and scale weights.

-It’s hard to believe that little more than 100 years ago, the surrounding hills were cut bare, and the air would have been filled with the noise and the soot of the iron furnaces.
+Today, it’s hard to believe that less than 150 years ago, the surrounding hills were cut bare, and the air would have been filled with the noise and the soot of the iron furnaces.
 The old growth forest of American Chestnut is gone, but good land management has allowed the forests to heal, and eastern sections of the 848-acre French Creek State Park are returning to mature old growth forest.
-You may even see some white-tail deer, or curious raccoons.

-A great agricultural tool exhibit allows children to examine them in the Visitor Center; there are also small farm animals, such as chickens, and apple trees ready to pick in season.
+The agricultural tool exhibit allows children to examine these items in the Visitor Center; there are also small farm animals, such as chickens, and apple trees ready to pick in season.

 Visitors can try their hands at shearing the older sheep, and in the early spring they might even see newly born lambs.